rei/rei-cedar-docs/docs/patterns/form-validation/Readme.md

 ### Error Detection

-Once the user has created an error and validation has been triggered, it's necessary to call out the form field/s in error and provide instruction on how to resolve them.
+Once the user has created an error and validation has been triggered, it's necessary to call out the form field(s) in error and provide instruction on how to resolve them.

 #### Anatomy of Form Validation Error Detection